harmony-one/docs-home/network/wallets/browser-extensions-wallets/metamask-wallet.md

 ## Regular Transactions

 {% hint style="info" %}
-Since Metamask does not allow you to send transactions to addresses starting with "**one1**", you need to get the equivalent **0x** address of this same address.
+You can receive transactions to addresses starting with both **one1** and **0x**.
+However, Metamask does not allow you to send transactions to addresses starting with **one1**, you need to get the equivalent **0x** address of this same address.
 For that, follow the procedures below.
 {% endhint %}

 ### Getting the 0x Equivalent Address